Florida voter registration by party

-- Republicans gained ground on Democrats for a fifth consecutive month
+- Republicans gained ground on Democrats for a sixth consecutive month

 - Republicans have narrowed the partisan registration gap to the lowest record in state history (since records began to be kept in 1972)

-- Voters have been more likely to register in a political party than in past years (NPA’s had been the fastest growing voting block prior to 2020)
+- Voters have been more likely to register in a political party compared to past years (NPA’s had been the fastest growing voting block prior to 2020)

-August was easily the best month of the year for Republicans in Florida.
-After Democrats outpaced Republicans in overall registrations early in the year driven by the Democrat’s Presidential Primary in March, Republicans have once again outpaced Democrats in voter registrations - continuing the long-term Florida trends (towards the right).
+There was a 2020 surge in Republican voter registrations in Florida.
+After Democrats outpaced Republicans in overall registrations early in the year, driven by the Democrat’s Presidential Primary in March, Republicans have once again outpaced Democrats in voter registrations - continuing the long-term Florida trends.

-Here’s the year over year change in voter registration by party in Florida through August:
+Here’s the change in voter registration by party in Florida compared to four years ago:

-Republicans have added 38,519 more voters than Democrats over the past year.
-The current breakout of registered voters looks like this...
+Republicans have added 196,186 more voters than Democrats over the past four years (and improved that gap by nearly 50,000 voters in September & October’s registration deadline) The current breakout of registered voters looks like this...